peteroupc/html3dutil/tutorials/glmath.md

 There is one method that deals with planes:

 * [H3DU.Math.planeNormInPlace()]{@link H3DU.Math.planeNormInPlace} -
-Converts the plane to a form in which its normal is unit length.
+Converts the plane to a form in which its normal has a length of 1.

 ## Coordinate Systems <a id=Coordinate_Systems></a>